grafana/grafana-operator/documentation/deploy_grafana.md

     extraVolumes: <array>           # Append extra volumes to the Grafana deployment ...
-    extraVolumeMounts: <array>      # Append extra volume mounts
+    extraVolumeMounts: <array>      # Append extra volume mounts ...
+    strategy:                       # Optional.
+The DeploymentStrategy to set for the Grafana deployment.
+Defaults to 25%/25% RollingUpdate if unset.
+    ...
 ```

 NOTE: Some key's are common to both in securityContext and containerSecurityContext, in that case